Balunywa/sccm-to-aum-arc-poc/README.md

 Many customers have heavily invested in SCCM over the years, often with deep customizations.
 Azure Update Manager offers a cloud-native alternative, but the journey from SCCM to AUM is **not a lift-and-shift**.
 This repo helps you explore:

 - AUM coexistence with SCCM in a hybrid state?
-- What are the current gaps or friction points?
+- What are friction points?
 ---

 ##  What's Inside